buteanrares/VideoChatRoom/README.md

 > NOTE
 >
-> Known bug: Client is echoed (your voice is replayed to you by the server)
+> Known issue: Client is echoed (your voice is replayed to you by the server)